Britta James- Apprentice Coordinator

-Trained in Germany Britta followed freely the ancient crafts tradition of travelling for three years and a day to deepen her skills and learning about different cultural aspects of ceramic.
-She worked for potters in Germany, France, New Zealand and England where she first worked for the Leach Pottery in 2010/2011.
-In particular, during her time with New Zealand potter Petra Meyboden, she learned about woodfiring and various techniques of decoration which had a great influence on her work.
+Trained in Germany, Britta followed an old German craft tradition of travelling to various potteries for three years and a day to work and learn.
+She used this time to deepen her skills and learn about different cultural aspects of ceramics.
+Britta worked for potters in Germany, France, New Zealand and England, where she first worked for the Leach Pottery in 2010/2011.
+Britta was particularly influenced by her time with New Zealand potter, Petra Mayboden, learning about wood firing and various decoration techniques.

-Britta produces a wide range of well crafted wheel thrown kitchen and table ware, decorated while the clay is still soft to give depth to the decoration.
-For the decoration she uses a number of techniques such as stamping with various roulettes, impressing pieces of wood, cutting, adding clay or deform the pot.
+In 2012, Britta returned to the Leach pottery to became a permanent member of the production team.
+She continues to produce a wide range of well crafted, wheel-thrown kitchen and table ware.
+Britta decorates the pots while the clay is still soft to add depth to the surface.
+For the decoration, she uses a number of techniques, such as stamping with various roulettes, impressing with pieces of wood, cutting, adding clay or otherwise deforming the pot.

-Influenced by her journey, Britta’s pots are luscious and playful but deeply rooted within the formal language of traditional European pottery.
+The pieces are glazed in celadon, shino, blue and copper red, then fired to 1300°C in reduction.
+These glazes vary in colour from thick to thin, further enhancing the surface decoration of the pots.
+Influenced by her journey, Britta’s pots are luscious and playful but deeply rooted in the formal language of traditional European pottery.